 - You can also adjust the time necessary before a password is required to purchase content.

-You can choose to prevent changes to Privacy settings, including:
+You can prevent changes to privacy settings, including:

 - Location Services

 You can prevent changes to the following settings and accounts:

 - Find My Friends4

 - Volume limit

 - Adding friends